 In August 2018, two affiliates of SIMO, namely Shenzhen Sibowei'ersi Technology Co., Ltd. and Shenzhen Skyroam Technology Co., Ltd., jointly filed a complaint against Shenzhen uCloudlink Network Technology Co., Ltd. in Guangzhou Intellectual Property Court in the PRC alleging patent infringements and claimed damages up to RMB10.5 million (equivalent to US\$1.6 million).
 The Group has filed an invalidation petition against their alleged patent in Patent Reexamination Board of National Intellectual Property Administration in the PRC.
-Up to date, the final verdict is yet to be delivered.
+On July 16, 2019, the Patent Reexamination Board of National Intellectual Property Administration decision which invalidated the plaintiffs' alleged patent in its entirety with respect to the patent infringement allegation.
+The first hearing of this lawsuit was held on May 13, 2019.
+The plaintiffs applied to withdraw the lawsuit, which has been approved on August 14, 2019.
+In October 2019, Shenzhen Sibowei'ersi Technology Co., Ltd. filed a complaint against the National Intellectual Property Administration in Beijing Intellectual Property Court in PRC petitioning the withdrawal of the foregoing reexamination decision of invalidity and reach of a new reexamination decision.
+The lawsuit is awaiting the court's notice.